-For example, someone who is polysexual may be attracted to every gender except for women.
-Meanwhile, a pansexual person is attracted to men, women, nonbinary people, and any other gender identity.
+For example, someone who is polysexual may be attracted to people of every gender except for women.
+Meanwhile, a pansexual person my be attracted to men, women, nonbinary people, and people of any other gender identity.

 Myths and Misconceptions about Pansexuality

-Some people assume that attraction to all genders implies that pansexual people act on their attraction more frequently than others.
+Some people assume that attraction to others regardless of gender implies that pansexual people act on their attraction more frequently than others.
 This can lead to the stereotype that pansexual people are promiscuous.
 However, just as with heterosexuality or homosexuality, pansexual people are all individuals.
 Any given pansexual person will have their own preference for the amount of sexual activity they want, and they may also prefer to remain celibate.

 Furthermore, these same stereotypes of promiscuity cause some people to accuse pansexual people of being less likely to remain monogamous.
 This is untrue -- pansexual people are just as likely to prefer monogamy as hetero- or homosexual people.
 Pansexuality is not the same thing as polyamory.
-The attraction to all genders is not connected to a preference for multiple partners.
+The potential to be attracted to someone of any gender is not connected to a preference for multiple partners.

 How Pansexuality Works in Relationships

-Pansexual people are attracted to all genders, so any given pansexual person can find themselves in a wide variety of relationships.
+Pansexual people are attracted to people regardless of gender, so any given pansexual person can find themselves in a wide variety of relationships.
 These relationships may be “straight-passing,” or they may be obviously non-heterosexual.
-Regardless of their partner’s gender, a pansexual person remains pansexual - they do not experience “straight-passing” privilege.
+Regardless of their partner’s gender, a pansexual person remains pansexual - they often do not experience “straight-passing” privilege.
 Instead, they may experience microaggressions as their sexuality is ignored or dismissed.

 As with every relationship, it’s important for anyone partnered with a pansexual person to discuss boundaries.
 Neither partner should make any assumptions about things such as monogamy, sexual acts, or general preferences.
 Every pansexual person is different, and has their own preferences.
 If you’re in a relationship with someone who is pansexual, it’s important to respect them and their boundaries.